DOME-Marketplace/integration-guide/README.md

 manage the issuers.
 * [VCVerifier](https://github.com/fiware/vcverifier) provides the necessary endpoints to offer SIOP-2/OIDC4VP compliant authentication flows.
 It exchanges
 VerifiableCredentials for JWT, that can be used for authorization and authentication in down-stream components.
 * [Credentials Config Service](https://github.com/fiware/credentials-config-service) manages and provides information about services and the credentials they are using.
-It returns the scope to be requested from the wallet per service and the credentials and issuers that are considered to be trusted for a certain service.
+It returns the scope to be requested from the wallet per service.
+Furthermore, it specifies the credentials required and the issuers list endpoints to validate against, when checking access for a certain service.
 * The [Keycloak-VC-Issuer](https://github.com/fiware/keycloak-vc-issuer) is plugin for Keycloak to support SIOP-2/OIDC4VP clients and issue VerifiableCredentials through the OIDC4VCI-Protocol to compliant wallets.
 * [PDP](https://github.com/fiware/dsba-pdp) is an implementation of a Policy-Decision Point, evaluating Json-Web-Tokens containing VerifiableCredentials in a